jonathanpperry/Java-SalesTax-Calculator/README.md

 * Run the Sales Tax main() method, which will open the GUI

 # Configuration
-* To set the input to run, please select the desired text input within the open() function inside the SalesTax class
+* To set the input to run, select the file to be used in the Config class (located in the config/ package)